keepitrio/100-days-of-code/log.md

 **Today's Progress**: I continued to work on my copy of the coolers.co page.
 I added a nav bar with styling.
 Right now, the "More" droptown is activated when you click on it.
 I want to change it by using Javascript so the dropdown menu will remain opened after I click on "More".
 Once I click on "More" again, the dropdown menu should disappear.

 **Thoughts** Styling looks pretty close to the original.
 I still have to work on the arrays within an array with different sets of colors for when you press the space bar.

+### Day 10

+**Today's Progress**: Didn't make too much progress today.
+Created an array of arrays of objects.
+Each object is a panel, there are 5 panels per array within the array.
+I'll need to create a function that chooses a random array when the space button is clicked, then I'll need to create an <h1> and <p> in each panel and put the text in the panel.

+**Thoughts** It's definitely a lot harder to get things done when working a full time job.
+Progress is slow but I will get there.